Analysis | How the coronavirus has touched most Americans personally, over time

 The data on who knows an infected close friend or relative, over time, have been particularly telling when it comes to how this has crept into the lives of many Americans.
 Here’s how that looks, according to AP data:

-And here’s how that looks for people who know someone — either a close relationship or otherwise — who died of the virus, according to Economist/YouGov and Axios/Ipsos polling:
+And here’s how that looks for people who know someone — either a close relationship or otherwise — who died of the virus, according to Economist-YouGov and Axios-Ipsos polling:

 As Biden addresses the nation Thursday night — and as he promotes a historic relief package — he’s clearly addressing one that has felt the pandemic in a much more intimate way than the death toll and the case numbers suggest.